 In addition to the business-mindedness, veterinary organizations have super-imposed their judgments over breeders in matters that are NOT within their authority.

 Organizations like the Canadian Veterinary Organization have identified ear cropping, tail docking and dew claw removal as “medically unnecessary”.
 The A.V.M.A., American Veterinary Medical Association, calls them “cosmetic surgery”.
-Those breeds that crop ears, dock tails and remove dewclaws are not just medical issues; they are one of artistry, practicality, performance enhancing and general heath.
+They ignore that dog breeders crop ears, dock tails and remove dewclaws, not just as artistry.
+Veterinarians began doing those procedures for practicality and enhancing performance and general heath.
 The final word on ear cropping, tail docking, and dew claw removal procedures goes to the breeders, NOT the veterinary establishment.

-It is the breeders who are the experts in their particular breed and have abundantly MORE medical information than the general practice veterinarian.
-When breeders have worked with a breed for upward of 50 years they acquire much more knowledge than the one semester of studies done at vet school.
+It is the breeders who are the experts in their particular breed.
+When breeders have worked with a breed for years, they acquire much more knowledge than the one semester of studies done at vet school.

-Perhaps they want us to think that veterinarians would rather sell a lifetime of antibiotics for ear infections rather than crop ears so that they don’t become infected?
-Would they rather perform a host of expensive cancer treatments for those early spay/neuter operations that removed vital health hormones?
-And surely there are veterinary prescriptions to address the medical problems in older dogs resulting from castration or hysterectomy?
+Would veterinarians rather sell a lifetime of antibiotics for ear infections or crop ears so that they don’t become infected?
+Would they rather perform a host of expensive cancer treatments because early spay/neuter operations removed vital health hormones?
+Is that why there are veterinary prescriptions to address the medical problems in older dogs resulting from castration or hysterectomy?